emaphp/odoo-starter-docker/README.md

 # Odoo Starter Docker #

- > Since Odoo 19 is already approaching, this setup will start including `pgvector/pgvector` as default database image.
-PostGIS will be kept as an alternative though.

 ## About ##

-This is a simple starter configuration for running a self-hosted Odoo 18 using Docker.
+This is a simple starter configuration for running a self-hosted Odoo server using Docker.

 ## Features ##

- - Simplified installation process.
+ - Two step execution process.
+ - Using `pgvector` as default database.
- - Database initialization scripts.
+ - Additional database initialization scripts.
  - Customizable `res_users_data.xml` and `res_company_data.xml`.
- - Custom addons in `./odoo/extra-addons`.
+ - Addons folder in `./odoo/extra-addons`.
- - PostGIS extension enabled by default.
- - Additional language setup.
+ - Optional language setup.
+ - Version-specific branches.

 ## Setup ##